thortiede/sbml4j-compose/README.md

 ### 4. Test the system
-You can test the service by sending a GET Request to
+You can test the service by sending a GET request to

 <http://localhost:8080/sbml4j/dbStatus>